-This post is for all the author/illustrators out there, and the question comes from Siski:
+This post is for my picture book author-illustrator friends out there, and the question comes from Siski:

 I’d like to know more about agents and how they go about repping author/illustrators.
 I read an awful lot about query letters for authors but how does an author/illustrator query?